laurentbarraud/AnimSprites/Readme.md

 <img src="https://raw.githubusercontent.com/laurentbarraud/AnimSprites/refs/heads/master/AnimSprites-screenshot.jpg" width="300" alt="screenshot of the main form" >
 </p>

-### Cumulative Features roadmap
-v0.1 includes:
-- [x] Displays multiple parts of a spreadsheet to shape a platform, using DrawImage.
-- [x] When the user press left or right arrow-key, the sprite moves with a walking animation.

-v0.2 added features :
-- [x] Implemented a SolidPictureBox, which inherits all PictureBox properties.
-It's considered solid in code by type-checking.
-- [x] Set gravity so that the sprite falls from the platform.
-- [x] Set edge limits to prevent the sprite from leaving the screen on border left and right using a 1px width wall.
-- [x] Implemented a PlayerPictureBox which also inherits all PictureBox properties and adds a status property (isJumping, isGrounded or isFalling).
-- [x] Implemented a jump animation when the user presses space bar.

-v0.3 added features:
-- [x] Implemented an attack animation when the player presses Ctrl key.
-- [x] Implemented a jump and attack animation when the player presses the spacebar and then Ctrl key.
-- [x] Implemented a scrolling to the right when sprite reaches 4/5 of screen width and to the left if it reaches 1/5.

-v0.3.1 added features:
-- [x] The player can freely explore the level by moving the camera left or right with A and D keys.
-- [x] Implemented a hidden build menu (user can press B key to activate/desactivate it).
-- [x] With the build menu opened, the player can add platforms, choose their size in blocks and delete a selected one.
-- [x] Implemented a blink effect when the user select a platform by clicking on it, while the build menu is opened.

-v0.4 added features:
-- [x] Added a button in the build menu to add a bush.
-- [x] Added a BreakableSolidPictureBox with a health counter that implements the IBreakable interface and inherits from SolidPictureBox.
-- [x] Added collision detection when the player attacks with Ctrl key.
-- [x] Added a visual effect class, which contains a method to generate a sword slash effect on a target when hit.
-- [x] Added a fade-to-transparent effect for when the object is destroyed.
-- [x] Added the persistence of platforms and bushes.
-They're saved whenever a new object is created, an existing solid object is moved or has been deleted.
-- [x] A SimpleLevelObject class allows to save the solid objects of the form in app.settings.
-- [x] At startup of the app, all objects are loaded from these settings.

 ### Unit tests:

 - [x] Controled that the sprite animation is fluid and that all keys make the correct move.